opensearch-project/opensearch-migrations/RFS/docs/DESIGN.md

 FIELDS:
     * name (string): The index name
     * status (string): NOT_STARTED, COMPLETED, FAILED
-    * numAttempts (integer): Times the task has been attempted
+    * nextAcquisitionLeaseExponent (integer): Times the task has been attempted
     * numShards (integer): Number of shards in the index

 DOCUMENTS MIGRATION STATUS RECORD